Zhiyuan-Holly-ZHANG/Zhiyuan-Holly-ZHANG.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Zhiyuan ZHANG"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am currently a computer science undergrad in [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/).
-My research interest includes privacy and security in LLM, interpretable AI, and their applications.
+My research interest includes privacy and security in LLM, interpretable AI, deep learning, and their applications.

 I am very honored to be advised by [Prof. Lin](https://wanyu-lin.github.io/) for my final year project.